anch.org: Anchor

 Compilation

-anchor example.a.c > example.c
+anchor example.anch > example.c

-unanchor example.c #see how it would look
+unanchor -i example.c #see how it might look

 see an unanchored C windows program

-anch -run example.a.c
+anch -run example.anch

 Or put the following line

-#!/usr/local/bin/anch -run
+#!/usr/local/bin/anch [cflags] [libs] -run [program args]

 at the top of files to make executable C scripts:

-#!/usr/local/bin/anch -run
+#!/usr/local/bin/anch -run test args

 #include <stdio.h>